CuteCircuit: Projects

+The Graphene Dress created by CuteCircuit and Manchester’s National Graphene Institute, being unveiled in 2017.
+The dress uses graphene which is an incredibly thin and conductive material.
+The graphene allows power to the LEDs.
+The dress measures the wearer’s breathing with a stretch sensor and changes the colour of the LEDs based on that data.

 Prêt-à-Porter and Haute Couture

 CuteCircuit product line is formed by the Prêt-à-Porter Collection, the Haute Couture Collection and special tailored pieces for private customers and celebrities.

 The Prêt-à-Porter Collection includes fashionable pieces made of laser cut reflective materials, 3-D digital print and smart textiles.
 They have successfully redesigned their iconic haute couture pieces for the prêt-à-porter market; for example, the K Dress inspired by Katy Perry's dress for Met Gala 2010 was the first interactive fashion garment to be featured in Selfridges womenswear department.

 More recently CuteCircuit has launched the World's First Couture Twitter Dress, an evening dress worn for the first time by Nicole Scherzinger which is able to receive and show tweets sent in real time by fans.